servalproject/batphone/CURRENT-RELEASE.md

 On the Serval Mesh "Connect" screen, connecting to any network marked "Mesh" will request [root permission][] (super-user) on your Android device in order to put Wi-Fi into [Ad-Hoc mode][].
+If you grant super-user permission to Serval Mesh, it will attempt to install its own Wi-Fi driver software on your device, which **could result in YOUR DEVICE BECOMING PERMANENTLY DISABLED ("BRICKED").**

-If you grant super-user permission to Serval Mesh, **this will cut off normal Wi-Fi network access** while Serval Mesh is running, and services like Google Updates, E-mail, social media and other notifications may not work, or if you have a mobile data plan, **may cost you money.**
+The Serval Mesh "Connect" screen allows you to connect to other Serval Mesh devices that act as their own access points, or using Wi-Fi Ad Hoc mode.
+If you do so, **this will cut off normal Wi-Fi network access** while Serval Mesh is running, and services like Google Updates, E-mail, social media and other notifications may not work.
+If you have a mobile data plan, it **may cost you money.**

 Serval Mesh telephony is a “best effort” service, primarily intended for when conventional telephony is not possible or cost effective, and **MUST NOT BE